 There are many water filters in the market that keep off harmful substances from our tap water.
 PUR water line has a variety of efficient water filters that will suit your needs.
-PUR faucet filters are renowned for filtering more than 70 contaminants, including lead and mercury, from your water.
+PUR faucet filters are renowned for filtering more than 70 contaminants, including lead, iron, and mercury, from your water.

 Other than the regular filter change and cleaning, these water filters require very little maintenance.
 Just like other water filters, you will encounter frequent clogging, slow filtration, and leaking.
 We will help you identify the cause of the most common filter problems and how to troubleshoot them.